Gang of Amazons: Capture and arrest

-On September 8, 2013, after shooting an unnamed couple, Podkopaev and Viktoria proceeded to rob the home of a former military officer in Aksai, Rostov Oblast.
+On 8 September 2013, after shooting an unnamed couple, Podkopaev and Viktoria proceeded to rob the home of a former military officer in Aksai, Rostov Oblast.
 After finding no money, they proceeded to steal candles and alcohol from the home as well as drumsticks from the refrigerator.
 Both Podkopaev and Viktoria escaped via scooter but were stopped shortly after at an ID by patrol officer Ivan Shakhovoi.
 Instead of showing his documents, Podkopaev pulled out his weapons and opened fire, killing Shakhovoi.
-Podkopaev was killed shortly after backup arrived.
+Podkopaev was killed shortly after the backup arrived.
 Officer Aleksey Lagoda, who was merely wounded, was able to radio for backup.
-Viktoria also made it out of the gunfight alive, but was seriously wounded.
-Shortly after, Inessa and Anastasiya were captured by police at a campsite where they were guarding a large cache of weapons, including 20 firearms, silencer, grenades, and ammunition.
+Viktoria also made it out of the gunfight alive but was seriously wounded.
+Shortly after, Inessa and Anastasiya were captured by police at a campsite where they were guarding a large cache of weapons, including 20 firearms, silencers, grenades, and ammunition.
 Items stolen from victims were also discovered at the encampment, assisting Sledkom in linking the family to dozens of murders.
 The family saw their crimes like a day at the office.
 Tarverdiyeva, who also confessed to hating police, stated "I am a gangster by nature."

 Arrested alongside the family were Podkopaev's sister, Anastasiya Sinelnik, 26, and her husband Sergei, 31, a former policeman.
-It is suspected that the couple aided the family in the commission of their crimes by providing them inside information about police operations and officer movements.
+It is suspected that the couple aided the family in the commission of their crimes by providing them with inside information about police operations and officer movements.
 While Anastasiya would not openly admit to aiding and abetting the family in court, she would not admit to knowledge of the planning of the crimes.
 Her husband Sergei confessed to feeling pleased that his colleagues did not know who was committing the crimes, but that he did.
-The couple stored stolen goods in their home and occasionally took jewelry to a jeweler for sale or to be melt down into new jewelry.
+The couple stored stolen goods in their home and occasionally took jewellery to a jeweller for sale or to be melted down into new jewellery.

 Investigation

 The journalists of Novaya Gazeta conducted their own investigation into the circumstances of the detention of the gang members and in great detail - the circumstances of the death of the family of Dmitry Chudakov, which caused a great public outcry.
 According to journalists, the investigative authorities once again fabricated evidence, attributing to the gang of "Amazons" crimes that they did not commit [6].
 At a preliminary hearing in the Rostov Regional Court, Dmitry Chudakov's mother Valentina Chudakova announced the Amazon gang to murder was not involved in her son's murder and filed a motion to send the criminal case for an additional investigation.

 According to the investigators, Inessa seemed to take pride in her crimes and see herself as an admirable hero.
-During the interrogations, she said that she killed the police officers from personal hatred, and said, "It is a pity that they did not kill them very much".
+During the interrogations, she said that she killed the police officers out of personal hatred, and said that it was "a pity" that the gang could not kill more police officers before being arrested.
+She claimed that though she was present at all the murders, it was Podkopaev who actually committed them.